fabianseebacher/qc-hela-viz/README.md

 If you want to deploy in a production environment, e.g. on the web, use Gunicorn/Heroku.

 ## Known issues
-* Color scale in the table is hardcoded for the thresholds for single CV runs.
-Still need to figure out how to make it adapt to
 * Dateplots do not always resize correctly.
 Resizing the window and then maximizing again usually works as a workaround.

 ## Future features